Master of Medical Science (MMedSc) 12 months Postgraduate Programme By University of Otago |TopUniversities

 On Campus

-• have been admitted to the degree of Bachelor of Medical Science (prior to 2001) or to the degree of Bachelor of Medical Science with Honours;
+2. Every applicant must have been awarded the degree of Bachelor of Medical Science (prior to 2001) or the degree of Bachelor of Medical Science with Honours; or have been awarded the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand; or have an equivalent medical qualification acceptable to the Pro-Vice-Chancellor (Health Sciences).

 1 Year